l0rians/groupApp/README.md

 ## Prerequisites

-We used PostgreSQL for the database.
+We used PostgreSQL for the database.Tailwind was used for css.

 ## Getting started